 Physiologically, our teeth resemble more like herbivorous animals.
 Our digestive tract is also longer in tune with leaf-eating animals.
-Meats get sought easily that is why carnivorous animals have shorter intestines.
-Moreover, the structure of nails, the way of drinking water, and vision suggest that we are plant waste.
+Meats get sought easily which is why carnivorous animals have shorter intestines.
+Moreover, the structure of nails, the way of drinking water, and the vision suggest that we are plant waste.

 8. What do the Studies Say Veg Food vs Non Veg Food is Healthier?